 Appeal envelopes from the unemployment office are white with red letters.
-But, the yellow envelopes are even more important.
-Here are a handful of thoughts and tips.
+But, their yellow envelopes are even more significant.

 Parties and applicants need to watch their mailbox for yellow envelopes..
 To date, Minnesota’s unemployment office (DEED) uses yellow envelopes to distribute evidence received or added to the ‘record’.

-Our Constitution mandates fairness.
-When the unemployment office submits yellow envelopes, they generally contain contain exhibits.
+When the unemployment office submits yellow envelopes, they generally contain exhibits.
 The process for exhibits and evidence is a constitutional issue.
 Thus, this is a big deal.

 - Application submissions,

 - Subpoena requests (when done right), and